kota7/gdriveaudio/README.md

 - Open [Google Drive](https://drive.google.com/).
 - Open the folder that contains music files.
 - Click the folder name and choose "Share"
-- Paste the email address of the service account noted in the previous step
+- Paste the email address of the service account noted in the previous step.
-- Click "Done"
+- Click "Done".

 ### Create the credentials file of the service account